 The TSC-TPF program represents a forum with a vested interest in bolstering the concept and understanding of "culture" in traffic safety while supporting the "Toward Zero Deaths (TZD)" National Strategy which includes eliminating crash fatalities and serious injuries.
-TSC-TPF was established by a group of U.S. states led by the Montana Department of Transportation (MDT) through the mechanism of a U.S. Department of Transportation State Planning and Research (SPR) pooled fund program in partnership with the Center for Health and Safety Culture (CHSC) at the Western Transportation Institute (WTI) at Montana State University.
+TSC-TPF was established in 2014 by a group of U.S. states led by the Montana Department of Transportation (MDT) through the mechanism of a U.S. Department of Transportation State Planning and Research (SPR) pooled fund program in partnership with the Center for Health and Safety Culture (CHSC) at Montana State University.

-The following agencies are Member agencies of the TSC-TPF by committing and obligating funds to support the TSC-TPF through an initial funding period ending September 30, 2019:
+The following agencies are Member agencies of the TSC-TPF Phase 2 by committing and obligating funds to support the TSC-TPF through September 30, 2024:

-- California Department of Transportation (Caltrans)
+- ★ Connecticut Department of Transportation

-- Connecticut Department of Transportation
+- ★ Georgia Department of Transportation

-- Idaho Transportation Department
+- ★ Idaho Transportation Department

+- ★ Iowa Department of Transportation

-- Indiana Department of Transportation
+- ★ Kansas Department of Transportation

-- Iowa Department of Transportation
+- ★ Kentucky Department of Transportation

-- Louisiana Department of Transportation and Development
+- ★ Louisiana Department of Transportation and Development

+- ★ Michigan Department of Transportation

+- ★ Minnesota Department of Transportation

+- ★ Mississippi Department of Transportation

-- Montana Department of Transportation
+- ★ Montana Department of Transportation

-- New Hampshire Department of Transportation
+- ★ Nevada Department of Transportation

-- Texas Department of Transportation
+- ★ Texas Department of Transportation

-- Utah Department of Transportation
+- ★ Utah Department of Transportation

+- ★ Vermont Agency of Transportation

-- Washington State Department of Transportation
+- ★ Washington State Department of Transportation